Rossa (singer): Achievements and Influence

-Her album entitled "The Best of Rossa (2011)" was included in the list of the 10 Best Selling Indonesian Albums of All Time, his album entitled "Love, Life & Music (2014)" sold 100,000 CDs in one day.
-Her album entitled "Platinum Collection" (2013)" became the most streamed Indonesian-language album by female singers on Spotify.
+Rossa's 2011 album The Best of Rossa was ranked 3rd on list of best selling albums of all time in Indonesia.
+Her 2014 album Love, Life & Music achieved extraordinary success, selling 100,000 CDs in a single day.
+Additionally, her Platinum Collection (2013) became one of the most-streamed Indonesian-language albums by a female singer on Spotify.

-Rossa is the only Indonesian diva who has successfully held a solo concert at the Putra Bukit Jalil Stadium with an audience of more than 12,000 people in 2010.
-This concert is the biggest Indonesian singer in Malaysia to date.
-Rossa also holds the highest ticket sales price at Istana Budaya, Malaysia, at RM 1500 & RM 5000.
-She still holds the record for the single downloads, more than 700,000 downloads in just eight months.
-According to RIM (Recording Industry Association of Malaysia) data, even Western singers like Avril Lavigne Gwen Stefani are far below Rossa.
+Rossa holds the distinction of being the only Indonesian artist to successfully stage a solo concert at Putra Bukit Jalil Stadium (Axiata Arena) in Malaysia, attracting an audience of over 12,000 people in 2010.
+This remains the largest concert by an Indonesian singer in Malaysia to date.
+She also set records for ticket prices at Istana Budaya, Malaysia, with prices reaching RM 1500 and RM 5000, the highest ever for an Indonesian artist.
+Rossa continues to hold the record for over 700,000 single downloads in just eight months.
+According to data from the Recording Industry Association of Malaysia (RIM), Rossa's sales have surpassed even Western artists such as Avril Lavigne and Gwen Stefani in the Malaysian market.

-Rossa is the first Indonesian singer to popularize the term duet with a deceased singer and then re-recorded it into a new song with a different version in her single entitled "Jangan Ada Dusta Diantara Kita (feat.
-Almarhum Broery Marantika)" in 2011.
-Followed by other singers such as Adlani Rambe in the song "Live My Own (feat.
-Almarhumah Nike Ardilla) in 2020, Inka Christie in the song "Cinta Kita (feat.
-The late Nike Ardilla)" in 2021, Zeroid Park in the music "Sandiwara Cinta (feat.
-The late Nike Ardilla)" in 2021.
+Rossa became the first Indonesian singer to popularize the concept of a virtual duet with a deceased artist."
+In 2011, she released a modern rendition of "Jangan Ada Dusta Diantara Kita" featuring Broery Marantika.
+This was followed by other artists, including: Adlani Rambe –"Tinggalah Ku Sendiri" (feat.
+Nike Ardilla) in 2020, Inka Christie –"Cinta Kita" (feat.
+Nike Ardilla) in 2021, Zeroid Park –"Sandiwara Cinta" (feat.
+Nike Ardilla) in 2021, Melly Goeslaw –"Bertemu Kembali" (feat.
+Nike Ardilla) in 2023.
+These remakes not only continued Rossa's legacy but also sparked a trend in Indonesian musics.